A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Introduction

 In light of the above discussion, in this article, we attempt for the first time, to devise pixel-restricted i.e. sparse perturbations for universal attacks by using black-box feedback.
-The pixel-restriction means that we must identify the most critical pixels among a potentially large number of pixels, depending on the size of the input images.
-Moreover, the optimization problem by nature is extremely high-dimensional (for example, given a RGB image of resolution $224 \times 224$, in case of DEceit the dimension of the problem may reach a maximum of 250880 when all pixels are allowed to be perturbed).
+The pixel restriction means that we must identify the most critical pixels among a potentially large number of pixels, depending on the size of the input images.
+Moreover, the optimization problem by nature is extremely high-dimensional (for example, as described in Section \ref{proposed} given an RGB image of resolution $224 \times 224$, in the case of the proposed method the dimension of the problem may reach a maximum of 250880 when all pixels are allowed to be perturbed).
 Consequently, a brute-force search of the whole search space is not computationally feasible.
-Moreover, the black-box setting means that no gradient information is available from the target CNN, ruling-out the use of gradient-based optimization schemes.
+Moreover, the black-box setting means that no gradient information is available from the target CNN, ruling out the use of gradient-based optimization schemes.
 To address this issue, we propose to use a powerful population-based stochastic optimization technique called Differential Evolution (DE) \cite{storn1997differential} to find suitable perturbations.
-DE is remarkably efficient over diverse optimization scenarios like constrained, multi-modal, multi-objective problems, owing to the decades of research effort devoted to improving its scalability, convergence \cite{opara2019}, and robustness \cite{das2016recent}.
-Recently, SwitchDE \cite{ghosh2017switched} showed that a simple parameter, as well as mutation switching strategy, can be very effective for high-dimensional optimization problems by achieving an effective trade-off between the exploratory and exploitative search behaviors of DE.
-Our proposed DE based adversarial perturbation generation scheme, DEceit, combines the mutation switching strategy from SwitchDE with uniform random scale-factor switching (see Section \ref{sec:DE}) to effectively solve the high-dimensional optimization problem.
-The effectiveness of DEceit in comparison to UAP is illustrated in Figure \ref{fig:example}, which validates that even by perturbing merely 10\% of total number of pixels DEceit can achieve an admirable Fooling Rate (FR) on both CNNs while maintaining a better visual quality.
+DE is remarkably efficient over diverse optimization scenarios like constrained, multi-modal, multi-objective problems, owing to the decades of research effort devoted to improving its scalability, robustness \cite{das2016recent}, and convergence \cite{opara2019}.
+Recently, SwitchDE \cite{ghosh2017switched} showed that simple parameter and mutation switching can be very effective for high-dimensional optimization problems by achieving an effective trade-off between the exploratory and exploitative search behaviors of DE.
+In Section \ref{proposed} our proposed DE-based adversarial perturbation generation scheme, DEceit combines the mutation switching strategy from SwitchDE with uniform random scale-factor switching to effectively solve the high-dimensional optimization problem.
+The effectiveness of DEceit in comparison to UAP \cite{moosavi2017universal} is illustrated in Figure \ref{fig:motivRes}, which validates that even by perturbing merely 10\% of the total number of pixels DEceit can achieve an admirable Fooling Rate (the fraction of test samples that are differently labeled after being perturbed) on both CNNs while maintaining a better visual quality.
+The principal highlights of our proposal are in order, which we also illustrate in Figure \ref{fig:contrib}: